Dileepchy/Matplotlib-practice/README.md

-# Matplotlib Tutorial in Python
+# Matplotlib and Pyplot Tutorial in Python

 Welcome to the Matplotlib Tutorial in Python repository!
 The DataCamp Matplotlib Tutorial inspires this project and aims to provide hands-on examples, code snippets, and explanations for mastering data visualization using Matplotlib.

+matplotlib.pyplot is a collection of functions that make matplotlib work like MATLAB.
+Each pyplot function makes some change to a figure: e.g., creates a figure, creates a plotting area in a figure, plots some lines in a plotting area, decorates the plot with labels, etc.

 # 📊 Overview

 Matplotlib is the most popular Python library for creating static, animated, and interactive visualizations.
 This repository will help you:

 Understand the basics of Matplotlib.